How to Create Cryptocurrency like Bitcoin?

 Finding miners to agree to mine your new currency is quite an enormous challenge.
 It requires a lot of industry knowledge and a great deal of salesmanship.
 You will need to approach miners through the various communities they operate in as well as through any other forums/chat rooms/sites that they frequent.

 You will need to be able to sell your new altcoin to them in a way that makes it stand out.
 Since the original value of your currency will be zero, your sell should include how you intend to get the currency noticed and what rewards/incentive they will get for mining it.
 You will need to decide whether you are going to pay your miners after proof of work or through proof of stake rewards.

-An important tip to remember is to never oversell expectations of your project.
-If you promise miners the earth and fail to deliver they will almost certainly distrust your future ambitions and abandon your project.
+An important tip to remember is to never oversell the expectations of your project.
+If you promise miners the earth and fail to deliver, they will almost certainly distrust your future ambitions and abandon your project.
 Remember, there are plenty more juicy cryptocurrencies out there for them to mine.